Updated on May 13, 2025

 What Causes a Dead Tooth?

-There are two primary ways a tooth may die: physical trauma and bacterial infection.
+The most common causes of a dead tooth are physical trauma or bacterial infection.
 Trauma or injury can damage the blood vessels inside the tooth, resulting in death.

-Meanwhile, bacterial infection is typically caused by the following:
+Meanwhile, a bacterial infection is typically caused by the following:

-• Cavities — A bacterial infection can result from poor oral hygiene.
-Bacteria infect the tooth, causing tooth decay.
+• Cavities — Bacteria infect the tooth, causing tooth decay.
 Untreated cavities can become deep enough for bacteria to reach the pulp, causing intense pain.

 • Cracked fillings or tooth structure — Bacteria can enter the tooth through a small crack in an old filling or the tooth itself.

-• Gum disease — A combined endodontic-periodontal infection can result if the gum disease progresses to the tip of the root.
+• Gum disease — If gum disease progresses to the tip of the root, a combined endodontic-periodontal infection can result.

 Treatment Options for a Dead Tooth

-One of the main treatment procedures for a dead tooth is a root canal.
-Root canals are often recommended if the tooth and the surrounding bone structure are healthy, potentially saving the tooth.
+The treatment procedure most commonly used to treat a dead tooth is a root canal.
+This procedure is often recommended if the tooth and surrounding bone structure are still healthy, potentially saving the tooth.

 The procedure typically involves making a hole in your tooth to remove the pulp.
-After removing the pulp, the dentist will clean the inside of the tooth, seal the roots, and place a filling.
-Your dentist may fit the tooth with a dental crown following root canal treatment.
+The dentist will then clean the inside of your tooth, seal the roots, and place a filling.

-The other procedure for treating a dead tooth is an extraction; this is often used when the decay has spread too far.
-In this case, the dentist removes the entire tooth to prevent further infection.
-The dentist can replace the tooth with a denture, dental implant, or bridge.
+An extraction is only recommended when the infection has spread too far.
+This procedure involves removing the entire tooth.
+The dentist may replace the tooth with a denture, implant, or bridge.

-You can avoid the pain of a root canal or tooth extraction by keeping your teeth healthy.
-Here’s how to do that:
+You can avoid getting a dead tooth by keeping your teeth healthy.
+Here’s how:

 • Dental hygiene — Brushing your teeth twice a day will reduce the risk of developing cavities.
-Dental floss can remove food between the teeth and near the gums as well.
+Dental floss can also remove food between the teeth and near the gums.

 • A healthy diet — Eating sugary foods will lead to a higher risk of tooth decay.
 Having a healthy diet can prevent various dental issues.